TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 The mental model is that of a musician and producer.
 We use MIDI to play and to write music.
 To us, it’s a real-time notation language of the score and the performance, rooted in music theory, understandable to both Human and machine.

-I encourage developers to approach MIDI with this mindset if they want to avoid writing wonky programs that are hostile to musical practice and music culture.
+I encourage developers to approach MIDI with this mindset if they want to avoid writing wonky programs that are hostile to musical practice and culture.

 [MIDI 1.0 Messages Demystified](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists and briefly explains the different MIDI messages